 This is the second iteration of the project with the number of composers expanded from three states to five.
 Selected composers are Aviva Endean (VIC), Hilary Kleinig (SA), Bree van Reyk (NSW), Kate Milligan (WA), Frankie Dyson Reilly (QLD) who have been working with a composition mentors since mid 2020 to expand their practice and create new innovative works for the Summers Night Project ensemble, which features features members from the Decibel, Soundstream and Clocked Out music ensembles.

 The mentoring team includes Cat Hope, Gabriella Smart, Erik Griswold, Damien Ricketson, Vanessa Tomlinson, Olivia Davies, Tristen Parr, and Aaron Wyatt.

 Development workshops and outcome performances originally scheduled for June 10-17 have had to be postponed due to the evolving COVID-19 situation in Victoria.
-The Project will be rescheduled to a later date to be decided soon.
+The Project will be rescheduled to March 2022.

 About the Project